Door-to-door Canvassing Guide - Safety During Canvassing

 - Never enter a residency during door-to-door canvassing

 Another very important rule that canvassers also neglect to obey is to never enter someone’s residence while making a visit.
 Conversely, a canvasser can approach sociable people who will engage him or her in a long and friendly conversation and will invite the canvasser into their apartment or house.
-Although, this may seem as a legitimate thing to do, it can put the canvasser’s safety in danger.
+Although this may seem like a legitimate thing to do, it can put the canvasser’s safety in danger.

-Most of the times people who invite canvassers into their homes have negative intent, and entering a house jeopardizes the team member’s safety and leads to a criminal situation.
+Most of the time people who invite canvassers into their homes have negative intent, and entering a house jeopardizes the team member’s safety and leads to a criminal situation.
 If you are canvassing with another person, he or she might not even acknowledge which residency you entered, and the time spent on seeking for you can end harmfully for your person.